hydpy-dev/hydpy/hydpy/docs/rst/programming_style.rst

 during the process.

 Subpackage `tests`_ deals with testing.
-As explained in section :ref:`tests_and_documentation`, its unit test modules are deprecated.
+As explained in section :ref:`tests_and_documentation`, the contained unit test modules are deprecated.
 Its subpackage `iotesting`_ is the place designated to store data during testing temporarily.

 Imports